Skip to content

 Damages

-Residents are liable for all damages to University Student Apartments property, facilities or equipment caused by themselves, their personal property, children, family or visitors.
+Residents are liable for all damages to Sunnyside Apartments property, facilities or equipment caused by themselves, their personal property, animals, children, family or visitors.

 uparrow